TMUniversal/papercrypt/README.md

 ### From source (go install)

-> This method is not recommended, as it will not include the version information in the binary.
+> This method is not recommended, as it won't include the version information in the binary.

-1. **Ensure Go is installed**: See step 1 above.
+1. **Ensure Go is installed**: See [step 1 from manual installation](#from-source-manual).
 2. **Install PaperCrypt**: Run the following command to install PaperCrypt:

 ```bash